alphagov/notifications-ruby-client/README.md

 An optional identifier you generate.
 The `reference` can be used as a unique reference for the notification.
 Because Notify does not require this reference to be unique you could also use this reference to identify a batch or group of notifications.

 You can omit this argument if you do not require a reference for the notification.

-#### `sms_sender_id`
-Optional.
-Specifies the identifier of the sms sender to set for the notification.
-The identifiers are found in your service Settings, when you 'Manage' your 'Text message sender'.

-If you omit this argument your default sms sender will be set for the notification.

 #### `personalisation`
 If the template has placeholders you need to provide their values as a Hash, for example: